 At Your Own Risk

 Of course, you’re not obliged to hire a qualified arborist if you want to save a buck.
 It’s your property and it’s your prerogative.
 If you’re more concerned with saving a few bucks as opposed to ensuring the health and safety of your family, then by all means.
 And that’s not to sound snarky, but we hear of too many occasions where people have tried to cut corners and ended up doing some serious damage.
+We advise seeking the advice of a professional like AB Trees for example.
 Be careful and do the right thing!